 1 Thessalonians

-Lesson 3 - The Power of Faith1 Thessalonians 2:13-16
+Lesson 3: The Power of Faith1 Thessalonians 2:13-16

 Bible

 Real, life-changing faith will give us a peace, a reassurance, a victory over the enemies of Christ, and help us to live a fulfilling and fruitful life.
-May God bless you this week as we study His Holy Word.
+May God bless you as we study His Holy Word.

 Read 1 Thessalonians 2:13-16 and answer the following:

-1. In this passage, Paul is commending the Thessalonians for being faithful servants who accepted God’s word and endured in their faith even in the face of severe persecution.
+1. In this passage, Paul is commending the Thessalonians for being faithful servants who accepted God’s Word and endured in their faith even in the face of severe persecution.
 Do you believe that their perseverance was evidence of their faith?
 Why?

 2. How did the gospel message come to Thessalonica?
 (In verse 5, it came in three forms.
 Can you name them?)